deathtruth/SubnauticaMods-Deathtruth/README.md

 This is my first subnautica mod so please give me feedback!

 # No Rebreather Sounds
-- Removes the annoying/frightening distant horn sound which comes from the player's rebreather.
+- Removes the annoying/frightening distant horn sound which comes from the player's breathing apparatus.

 Here is a video of the sound:
 https://www.youtube.com/watch?v=8faf48DYUck